harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/cccjqrp5:**

 The input for this problem is a lowercase English letter.
-When the input is `a`, your output should be `a`.
-Otherwise, your output is the answer to the previous letter in the English alphabet plus the input letter plus the answer for the previous letter in the English alphabet.
+When the input is `a`, the answer is `a`.
+Otherwise, the answer is the answer to the previous letter of the input letter in the English alphabet plus the input letter plus the answer for the previous letter in the English alphabet.

 For example, when the input is `b`, your output should be `a`+`b`+`a`=`aba`.
 When the input is `c`, your output should be `aba`+`c`+`aba`=`abacaba`.

-If the instruction count of your code is greater than or equal to 1000, only 3/4 of points will be granted.
-The grader may return WA even though the output matches.
+If the instruction count of your code is greater than or equal to 1000, only 3/4 of points will be given.
+The grader may return WA even though your output matches.

 **https://dmoj.ca/problem/csprng:**

 If your program tries to request, it crashes.

-A fun fact is that if your program outputs `the following file`, the grader's feedback will be `Nice try, print the actual file`.
+If your program outputs `the following file`, the grader's feedback will be `Nice try, print the actual file`.

-In calculating marks, code length is counted in bytes.
-Source encoding may be automatically converted to utf-8.
-(However, the grader has been updated to detect non-ASCII characters)
+To fail solutions that use data compression, the grader is updated to detect non-ASCII characters.

+Notice problem statement:

+> a hardware token that he has locally ...... uniformly at random within the range configured
+> Your score will be inversely correlated to the length of your program.
+> To ensure you have the correct output......

 **https://dmoj.ca/problem/osf**